Interview with author J. L Berkowitz

 1. Lastly, who is your inspiration in life and why?

 Q2.
-What were the key challenges you faced while writing your book “The Journey”?
+What were the key challenges you faced while writing your book “The 7 Steps to Amazing Health!”?

 Q3.
 What books or authors have most influenced your own writing?